 Children’s clothing is usually handed down from one child to the next, and this was certainly so in Bible times, where the families were large.
 These clothes were made of fabric which was discarded when it became worn.
 So there is very little archaeological evidence to go by.

 However, we know that common items of baby clothing were

 Swaddling bands in a medieval painting of the Infant Jesus

 Swaddling clothes, made of long strips of linen which were wrapped around the baby’s body so that the arms and legs were held fairly firmly.
-This simulated the position and security of the baby in the womb, and made it feel safer and calmer.
+This simulated the security of the womb, and calmed the baby.
 Modern women use a cotton shawl wrapped firmly around their baby’s body to achieve the same result.

 The swaddling clothes were used until the baby began to get some strength in its arms and legs.
 In the image at right, the bottom of the Christ Child is discreetly covered by the medieval artist Mantegna, though in reality Jesus’ little bottom would have been bare.

 As far as we know, there were no nappies.
 The baby’s bottom was left bare.
 Most women carried their babies with them all the time and were able to tell when their baby was about to ‘do a poo’ (I can’t think of a polite way to say this!) and would quickly hold the baby out over a pot, then wipe its bottom clean.
 The linen strips could be easily washed and dried, and changed as often as needed.

 Luke’s gospel (2:7) mentions that the baby Jesus was wrapped in swaddling clothes, and you would wonder why this would need to be mentioned.
 Luke probably said it for two reasons, (1) to emphasise that Jesus was a real human baby, not a little pagan god who did not have a normal human body, and (2) to show that Mary was a respectable young woman who had prepared suitable clothing for the baby she expected to bear.